ELECTRIC VEHICLE CHARGING Assistance Program (EVCAP)

 budget:

-This program includes a total investment of up $1,100,000 over a five-year performance period.
+This program includes a total investment of up to $510,000 over a two-year performance period.
 This project allows the purchase and reimbursement for chargers, at competitive and lean rates, based on peer review of other programs.
 The program would only partially fund these installations and would report cost share details and full installation and operation details.

 applications: